 3. Data Source Integrations and Brand Touchpoints

-While some customers provide a rich source of social media data (for many brands, this is where most of their active users reside), not all customers inhabit the social media space.
-If the completeness of the input source is not accounted for while driving personalization campaigns on social sites, you risk not targeting your entire potential and current customer bases.
+While some customers provide a rich source of social media data (for many brands, this is where most of their active users reside), not all customers inhabit that space.
+If this is not accounted for while driving personalization campaigns on social sites, you risk not targeting your entire potential customer base.
 If some individuals’ data resides in a different database segment, this may impact both engagement and ROI.